 Do you now see the window of opportunity in Edtech, or due to it, for introducing technology enablement in education?
 It is a sector where the opportunity cost to miss out on an idea could be zillions.
 But the readers should be warned against the deadly Fear of Missing Out i.e. FOMO syndrome.

-- Does the learning app development company have the expertise to integrate conversational AI and AR/VR features into the app?
+- Does the education app developers have the expertise to integrate conversational AI and AR/VR features into the app?

-- And last but arguably the most important factor, what does the portfolio of the education mobile app development company have to say about them?
+- And last but arguably the most important factor, what does the portfolio of the educational app development services have to say about them?

 Consider the following sub-verticals that EdTech startups are modelling their portfolio on offers: